-Ben Wheatley next went onto direct the U is for Unearthed segment of The ABCs of Death (2012); Sightseers (2012), a black comedy about murderous tourists; the unfathomable non-genre historical film A Field in England (2013); and the J.G.
+Ben Wheatley next went onto direct the U is for Unearthed segment of The ABCs of Death (2012); Sightseers (2012), a black comedy about murderous tourists; the unfathomable non-genre historical film A Field in England (2013); the J.G.
 Ballard adaptation High-Rise (2015) about an apartment building that slowly collapses into barbarism and the non-genre Free Fire (2016) about a shootout in a warehouse, the remake of Rebecca (2020) and the Folk Horror film In the Earth (2021).
 Wheatley has also produced Aaaaaaaah!
 (2015), The Ghoul (2016) and The Greasy Strangler (2016).

 (Nominee for Best Actor (Neil Maskell) at this site’s Best of 2011 Awards).